Where GOP senators are on health care bill

 - Republicans can only afford to lose two senators

-- On Thursday, most Republicans say they are still reviewing the text
+- Most Republicans say they are still reviewing the text

 Washington (CNN)Senate Republicans rolled out their health care plan Thursday, and within hours the bill was already on shaky ground.